ionic-team/ionic-portals/website/docs/for-capacitor/module-federation.md

 }
 ```

-Now when you run `npm run build` it will generate a build that is built to work with Portals for Capacitor.
+Now when you run `npm run build` it will generate a build that is built to work with Federated Capacitor.

 ## Capacitor Configuration
 The next step is to configure Capacitor so that it knows where these files exist on the initial application build.
 You can see that there is configuration for the shell or main application and then config for the MFEs that are separate.